dshepsis/Autoride/README.md

 - Send Messages: Used mainly for the /embed-message command and routines/appointments
 - Manage Messages: For the /prune command
-- Embed Links: Technically optional, but desired for the /embed-message and /wiki commands
+- Embed Links: Required for the /twitch-post, /embed-message, and /wiki commands commands and the monitorTwitchStreams routine.
 - Manage Roles: For the /colors command

 # Bot Role